maziano/blog/source/_posts/2013-10-10-clsi-updates.markdown

 can be used to specify env variables client side.

 # CLI Client
-The [Remote Latex CLSI](http://pacbard.github.io/RLatex) is the suggested companion application to access any CLSI server.
-This project's goal is to provide a LaTeX-like executable that leverage the CLSI server to compile the file.
-At this time, the CLSI has been tested on Windows 7 (both using the native python application or the compiled .exe), Mac OS 10.7, and Linux without major issues.
+The [Remote Latex CLI](http://pacbard.github.io/RLatex) is the suggested application to access a CLSI server.
+This project's goal is to provide a LaTeX-like executable that leverages the CLSI server as compiler.
+At this time, the CLSI has been tested on Windows 7 (both using the native python application or the provided .exe), Mac OS 10.7, and Linux without major issues.

 # Future Development